Global server market sales up 1.5% in Q4 2020

-San Francisco, March 14 (IANS) Vendor revenue in the worldwide server market grew 1.5 per cent year over year to $25.8 billion during the fourth quarter of 2020, a new International Data Corporation (IDC) report has said.
+San Francisco: Vendor revenue in the worldwide server market grew 1.5 per cent year over year to $25.8 billion during the fourth quarter of 2020, a new International Data Corporation (IDC) report has said.

 According to the report, the worldwide server shipments declined 3 per cent year over year to nearly 3.3 million units in the fourth quarter.